Chevron Corporation: 2020s

 In October 2023, Chevron Corporation acquired Hess Corporation in an all-stock deal for $53 billion.
 The acquisition, which was announced on October 23, 2023, opens up new opportunities in the US shale plays and in oil-rich Guyana.
 Hess Corporation, ExxonMobil and China's CNOOC, key players in Guyana, have been producing a combined 400,000 barrels per day from two offshore projects.
 With the potential to develop 10 more projects, Guyana becomes one of the fastest-growing oil regions that Chevron now has access to.
 Hess approved the merger in May 2024, but the deal was held up by an arbitration claim from ExxonMobil, which argued that it had right of first refusal on Hess's Guyana oil field shares.
 In September 2024, the Federal Trade Commission cleared the merger if Hess CEO John B. Hess is refused a place on Chevron’s board.

 In 2023, Chevron entered into a 10-year agreement with state-owned Hindustan Petroleum Corporation Ltd (HPCL) to license, manufacture, distribute and sell Chevron lubricants in India under the Caltex brand.

 In August 2024, Chevron earmarked $1 billion in a new research and development (R&D) hub called Chevron Engineering and Innovation Excellence Center (ENGINE) in Bengaluru, India.
+The ENGINE facility opened in October 2025.

-In October 2024, Chevron sold some of its Kuparuk and Prudhoe Bay oil fields in Alaska to ConocoPhillips Alaska for $300 million.
+In October 2024, Chevron sold some of its Kuparuk and Prudhoe Bay Oil Fields in Alaska to ConocoPhillips Alaska for $300 million.

 In February 2025, Chevron announced plans to cut 20% of its workforce by the end of 2026.
 The company aims to reduce its payroll expenses by $2 to $3 billion.

 On February 26, Chevron had its license revoked by Donald Trump, forcing the company to cease operations in Venezuela.

 On August 15, 2025, Chevron resumed Venezuelan oil exports to the U.S. after receiving a new Treasury license, with two tankers carrying heavy crude bound for Texas and the West Coast.

+In April 2026, Chevron agreed to an asset swap with Venezuela's state-owned oil company PDVSA, increasing its interest in the Petroindependencia joint venture to 49% and giving its Petropiar joint venture rights to develop the adjacent Ayacucho 8 area in the Orinoco Oil Belt. in exchange, Chevron transferred several interests in Venezuelan oil and gas assets to PDVSA.

+In July 2026, one year after completing its acquisition of Hess Corporation, Chevron reported that it had fully integrated Hess and had achieved $1.5 billion in cost synergies, exceeding its initial target of 50% and reaching the target 6 months ahead of schedule.